🕊️ Staying Human: Witnessing, Learning, Acting

 In moments of fear, grief, and moral strain, our tradition does not ask for certainty or unanimity.
 It asks us to remain human.

-Staying Human: Witnessing, Learning, Acting is a series of programs at Temple Hillel B'nai Torah that invites our community to move through this moment together.
-Through film, music, conversation, and learning, we are creating space to bear witness to real lives, deepen our understanding, and discern how we respond to suffering without perpetuating more suffering.
+Staying Human is a series of programs at Temple Hillel B'nai Torah that invites our community to move through this moment together.
+Through film, music, conversation, and learning, we create space to bear witness to real lives, deepen understanding, and discern how we respond to suffering without perpetuating more suffering.

 The Arc: Witnessing · Learning · Acting

-We deepen context and understanding through speakers, guided conversations, and shared study, asking hard questions and listening across difference.
+We deepen context through speakers, guided conversations, and shared study — asking hard questions and listening across difference.

 We explore ways of responding rooted in care, responsibility, and Jewish values.
 Action may look different for different people, and participation is always invitational.